ros2/launch/apex_launchtest/examples/README.md

 > apex_launchtest examples/example_test_context.test.py

 This example shows how the `generate_test_description` function can return a tuple where the second item is a dictionary of objects that will be injected into the individual test cases.
-Notice how test_process_output uses the stored dut from the test description, and how test_int_val retreives the int_val.
+Tests that wish to use elements of the test context can add arguments with names matching the keys of the dictionary.